 1. Length of ownership

-How long have you owned the prope g have you owned the property?
-July 202
+How long have you owned the property?
+July 2 July 2023

 2. Council tax

 Which Council Tax band is your prop erty in?
 D

 3. Parking

-What are the arrangements for parking (Please tick all that apply) ng at your property?
+What are the arrangements for parking at your property?
+(Please tick all that apply)

-Garage No
+• Garage No

 Allocated parking space No

-Driveway Yes
+• Driveway Yes

 Shared parking No

 On street No

 Resident permit No

 Metered Parking No

 Other (please specify):

 4. Conservation area

 Is your property in a designated Con special architectural or historical into which it is desirable to preserve or e erest, the character or appea ea of Don't know